 In 2012, Rimini Protokoll were appointed to the first poetic lectureship for drama in Saarbrücken.

 Helgard Haug and Rimini Protokoll have been awarded many prizes for their work.
 They received the FAUST theatre award in 2007.
 In 2008, Rimini Protokoll were chosen for the European Theatre Award in Thessaloniki.
 The complete works of Rimini Protokoll were given the silver lion at the 2001 41stTheatre Biennale in Venice.

-The multiplayer video installation “Situation Rooms” from 2013 also received the Excellence Award of the 17th Japan Media Arts Festival.
+The multiplayer video installation “Situation Rooms” was also given the “Excellence”-award at the 17thJapan Media Arts Festival.

 The piece “Quality control” was nominated for the Mülheimer Dramatikerpreis in 2014 and awarded with the audience prize.